U.S. attorney general shakes up prison bureau after Epstein death

 “This is a good start, but it’s not the end,” Sasse said of Barr’s announcement.
 “Jeffrey Epstein should still be in a padded cell and under constant surveillance, but the justice system has failed Epstein’s victims at every turn.”

-Reporting by Sarah N. Lynch in Washington and Brendan Pierson in New York; Writing by Tim Ahmann; Editing by Dan Grebler, Steve Orlofsky and Peter Cooney
+Reporting by Sarah N. Lynch in Washington and Brendan Pierson, Karen Freifeld and Nathan Layne in New York; Writing by Tim Ahmann; Editing by Steve Orlofsky, Peter Cooney and Sonya Hepinstall